24 FAQs about alternative dispute resolution

 Recourse to ADR does not stop time running where there is a limited period within which action has to be taken.
 So if you were about to run out of time for issuing a claim, ADR would not be suitable.

-5. What are the principal advantages to using mediation?
+5. What are the main advantages to using mediation in alternative dispute resolution?

 6. Are there any disadvantages to using mediation?

 Yes.
 Settlement is voluntary, so you cannot be certain of getting a result.
 To obtain a result from mediation, the parties will have to agree to resolve the matter.
 There is no outside party imposing a solution, and there is a risk of the process being exploited by a cynical opponent.
 However, even if the parties fail to reach agreement, and go back to court to get the matter settled, the amount of thought that has gone into deciding what the issues are, and where the parties' interests really lie, is likely to make it much easier to reach a solution than it would have been otherwise.